Who we are

 Do we transfer personal information overseas?

-We may disclose your personal information to wholly owned subsidiaries of our parent company, Primary Health Care Ltd, which are based in India and the Philippines.
-These companies provide limited data-entry and clerical services to us.
-We take reasonable steps to ensure that these companies do not breach the requirements of the Privacy Act 1988 (Cth).
+We may disclose your personal information to wholly owned subsidiaries of our parent company, Healius Ltd. Some of these subsidiaries or companies with whom they contract may be based overseas.
+Currently only limited data-entry and clerical services are provided to us from overseas.
+We take reasonable steps to ensure that any company operating overseas on our authority does not breach the requirements of the Privacy Act 1988 (Cth).

 Can you access your personal information we hold?